Sitecore/Helix.Docs/helix/introduction/sitecore-helix-examples.rst

     starter kit for your implementation.
 You can follow patterns from these examples, and even copy code from them as needed, but they should not be copied "wholesale" when starting a new implementation.
+    Doing so will add technical debt to your solution since the examples are made for an imaginary solution context.

     There's one notable exception to this -- `SXA <#sxa>`__ provides many components and platform extensions to help speed your Sitecore implementation